LinkedEarth/LeapFROGS/slides/chapter6_01_docker,_binder.md

 ## MyBinder

-The relationship between Binder and [BindHub](https://github.com/jupyterhub/binderhub) is analagous to that of Git and GitHub, wherein the _Hub wraps the tools in a nifty user interface.
+The relationship between Binder and [BindHub](https://github.com/jupyterhub/binderhub) is analogous to that of Git and GitHub, wherein the _Hub wraps the tools in a nifty user interface.
 [MyBinder](https://mybinder.org/) is a widely used, free instance on BinderHub.

 MyBinder is a Binder UI and cloud resource that hosts containers.
 The platform allows users to share scripts in online IDEs (eg. Rstudio), interactive notebooks, (eg. Jupyter), and web apps (eg. Shiny).